hannotify/hanno.codes/_drafts/java-21-release-day.md

 }
 ```

 Keep in mind that unnamed variables only make sense when they're not visible outside a method, so they currently only work with local variables, exception parameters and lambda parameters.
-These kinds of variables can be renamed or made unnamed without external impact.
 The theoretical concept of _unnamed method parameters_ is briefly touched upon in the JEP, but supporting that comes with enough challenges to at least warrant postponing it to a future JEP.

 #### What's Different From Java 20?